 10 round-turn futures or futures option contracts or 50 round-turn single stock futures).

 TradeStation is known for one of the best trading platforms among online brokers with powerful strategy creation, useful testing tools,

 and custom-built analytics.
 The firm is targeting very active investors (daytraders), and it is most popular among futures traders because

 of low futures commissions.

 In the March of 2014 Barron’s magazine gave TradeStation the highest star rating for both "Best for Frequent Traders" and

 "Best for International Traders."
 Barron’s noted that TradeStation "continues to lead the way for frequent traders.

 TradeStation charges $35 annual IRA fee.
 Because of this and platform fees, it's not the best choice for an individual retirement account.

 Firm's powerful trading platform has a steep learning curve, and will be too complicated for beginner investors.

-funds (ETFs) we suggest researching Top Online Brokerages, which offer
+investors we suggest researching Top Online Brokerages, which do not charge

 Reviewed by Brokerage Review on